For more information, please see http://www.australia.gov.au/about-australia/australian-story/australias-pearling-industry .

-The history of the industry relied on exploitation.
-At Shark Bay, aboriginal people worked without wages to collect shell.
+Historically the industry relied on exploitation.
+At Shark Bay aboriginal people worked without wages to collect shell.
 Later they were required to dive without equipment into deep waters for shell.
 The working conditions were very poor and dangerous.
-Once diving suits were invented, divers, often Japanese indentured workers, were required to spend hours at a time under water with danger from shark attack, poor weather and the ‘bends’.
+Once diving suits were invented, divers, who were often Japanese indentured workers, were required to spend hours at a time under water with danger from shark attack, poor weather and the ‘bends’.
 The mortality rate may have been as high as 50% for divers.

 The establishment of a pearl button industry here was hampered by a lack of local expertise.
 In 1929 four Viennese experts came to Australia to start the Australian Pearlbutton Co.
 Ltd. By 1931 it was employing 40 people and by 1932, eighty people.
 The company was listed as in liquidation in 1938, then bought/merged into G.Herring (Aust.)
 Pty.
 Ltd.